Siddharth3271/Mini-Compiler/README.md

 | `while (...) { ... }`           | While loop                  | `while (i less than 5) { ... }`                                    |
 | `for(init; cond; step) { ... }` | For loop                    | `for (assign 0 to i; i less than 5; assign i plus 1 to i) { ... }` |

+> [!NOTE]
+>we have also printed the lexical analysis part of the tokens

 ### Prerequisites
 Before you start, make sure you have the following installed: